Do you know how to improve your gut microbiome?

 - Feed the bugs with fibre – lots of pulses, whole grains, vegetables and fruit

 - Increase your stomach acid – the first gateway to the digestion is our gastric juices, we need it to help break down proteins and keep out the bad bugs.
 Without stomach acid food can pass through into the intestines partially digested and ferment causing bloating and excess gas.

 If you want to start your move to better gut health get in touch to book your initial appointment with me.
-I’ll ask you to fill in a food diary before we meet, and we go through a detailed questionnaire together to come up with a new nutrition plan, bespoke for you and your health conditions.

 - Exercise – people who exercise have a healthy population of bugs in their gut, which support anti-inflammatory actions.